 TopConsumerReviews.com is a world-leading consumer product review site.
 We provide detailed reviews and ratings for thousands of products and services.

 Sending out resume after resume, but not getting any calls back for interviews?
 Wondering why your stellar experience and qualifications aren't getting you past the initial interview process?
-If either of these scenarios is familiar, you may want to conduct a background check on yourself, because chances are, a potential employer already has - and they may not like what they've found.
+If either of these scenarios is familiar, you may want to conduct a background check on yourself - and you may not like what you find.

 Effective January 2013, all employers conducting background checks are required by law to disclose their intentions to do so, and to seek written permission from the potential employee.
 The new guidelines fall under the Fair Credit Reporting Act, which is administered by the Federal Trade Commission (FTC).
 Employers who fail to abide by the rules of the act are subject to fines from the FTC.

-Next to a criminal conviction record, the most popular form of information to obtain on potential employees is a credit report.
-Like a background or criminal background check, a credit report check can only be conducted with your authorization.
+In addition to a background check, employers may search for other information about potential employees.
+Another popular source of information is a credit report.
+Like a background check, a credit report can only be conducted with a person's consent and authorization.
 A potential employer would have to seek your permission before doing it, thereby making you aware that the process is happening.

 According to a report issued by EmployeeScreenIQ, 21 percent of the 738 respondents said they conducted credit checks on potential employees - a 15 percent increase over the previous year.
 However, four states now limit the use of credit checks during the hiring process.
 They are Hawaii, Illinois, Oregon and Washington.